kimmy-sil/Python-beginning-practice/README.md

 + Have started reading at the ml algorithms.
 Good news is it is not that hard when I read them this time, and I seemed to have found some shared things in them.
 (Will keep doing this)

+---------- On June 19-------------
++ Last night i struggled with seaborn and bokeh 1h passed and nothing.
++ I found a book talking about deep learning stuffs, quite interesting, I think I can carry on.
++ I managed to draw sth QDA map. problem now is the categories not defined and unclear, the input should be expanded, and see if there are some other tools that I could apply.

+Not so much time left, fighting!

 ### June 20-June 30

 + This time really need to send out the sc knowledge paper
-+ Draft for sc policy (content, framework, development, 8 pages is ok)
++ Draft for sc policy/PPP (content, framework, development, 8 pages is ok)
 + ML, NLP do quickly adsorp more as possible, and recap visualization like seaborn.
 + GIS beginner, draw the distribution map
 + Go through the tableau book, if my tableau is not expired.